 OPALs and GEMs Companionship and Support Program

-OPALs and GEMs is designed for young adult volunteer companions (GEMs) to provide companionship to an older person affected by loneliness (OPAL).
+OPALs and GEMs is designed for our young volunteer genuine empathic motivators (GEMs) to provide companionship to an older person affected by loneliness (OPAL).

-Each OPAL participating in the program will have the opportunity to participate in leisure and social activities of their choice, make new friends and supported to continue participating in their chosen activity at the conclusion fo the program.
+Each OPAL in our program will have the opportunity to participate in meaningful leisure and social activities of their choice.
+Through companionship and support, they will have the opportunmity to make new social networks in a time frame guided by them.

 Our OPALs and GEMs community Programs are designed to provide: